8e7an/dotvim/NOTES.md

 `*` Move cursor to the next whole occurrence of the word the cursor is over.

+`g*` Move cursor to the next partial occurrence of the word the cursor is over.

 `#` Move cursor to the previous whole occurrence of the word the cursor is over.

+`g#` Move cursor to the previous partial occurrence of the word the cursor is over.

 `H` Move cursor to the top of the screen.

+`{number}H` Move cursor {number} lines from the top of the screen.

 `M` Move cursor to the middle of the screen.

 `L` Move cursor to the bottom of the screen.

+`{number}L` Move cursor {number} lines from the bottom of the screen.

 `yH` Yank from the first visible line to the cursor line (inclusive).